I read somewhere that improv is the freedom and space to hear things.

 Because no matter how hard I try to show up worthy and acceptable I fall short.
 But when I receive the freedom and space to hear things I hear that I am loved.
 I am beautiful.
 I am gifted.
 I am artwork.
 I am enough.

 I wanted to die, to disappear, to curl up small and go to sleep and never wake again.
 I have lived much afraid and despondent and that is not really living at all.
 No amount of decluttering or dusting or dieting could fix me.

-But what if I never needed to be fixed at all?
 Art compels us because it is honest and real.
 When we get up close we see texture and imperfection and muddy color.
 But when we step back – with space and freedom to listen and look – we see with new eyes.
 We see wonder and beauty and story.

 The road to truly living begins with improv.